Health and Safety

-The Alliance is honored to partner with Villa Albertine to welcome French writer Laure Gouraige for a talk about her 2024 novel Le livre que je n’ai pas écrit (The Book I Didn’t Write).
+The Alliance is honored to partner with Villa Albertine and the Haitian American Museum of Chicago to welcome French writer Laure Gouraige for a talk about her 2024 novel Le livre que je n’ai pas écrit (The Book I Didn’t Write).

-Copies of the novel will be available for purchase from local independent bookstore The Book Stall.
-Guests will enjoy a reception and book signing after the program featuring complimentary French wine and the chance to continue the conversation with the author.
+Guests will enjoy a reception after the program featuring complimentary French wine and the chance to continue the conversation with the author.

 Doors at 6:00 p.m.
 Program a 6:30.
-Please enter via 54 W Chicago Ave.
-Complimentary reception to follow.
+Please enter via 810 N Dearborn St..
+Reception to follow.
 Non-alcoholic options will be available.

 Laure Gouraige